commonknowledge/community-climate-justice-archive/README.md

 ## Status

-At the time of writing, this contains the first version of the archive, intended for release in Spring 2025.
+At the time of writing, this contains the first version of the archive.
+This is intended for release in Spring 2025.

 ## Technology Choices